NANTHENE/Heart_Disease_Prediction_Model_Deployment/heart_disease_prediction/README.md

 ### Requirements

-- In the `app.py` script replace the <API-Key> and <Deployment_ID> with your IBM Cloud account API_Key and your model's deployment id respectively.
+- In the `app.py` script replace the '<API-Key>' and '<Deployment_ID>' with your IBM Cloud account API_Key and your model's deployment id respectively.
 - replace the <Access_Token> with the access token you generate using the API Key

 ### Run